-In this subject a student learns the skills required to use appropriate survey equipment to collect survey data at monitoring sites and to process and manage the data for hydrometric moniroting purposes.
+AHA delivered Industry Subject CC8 Surveying of monitoring sites introduces the student to the skills required to use appropriate survey equipment to collect survey data at monitoring sites and to process and manage the data for hydrometric monitoring purposes.

 The content applies to hydrographers employed by the water industry and involved in the monitoring of all the elements of the water cycle and their impact on the related environment.